Gotthard Tunnel: Operation

 On 1 January 1882, the Gotthard Tunnel was opened for traffic for the first time.
 The opening drew substantial international attention; the president of Switzerland, Simeon Bavier, praised the project and declare it to be: "A triumph of art and science, a monument to work and diligence!
 The barrier which divided nations has fallen, the Swiss Alps have been breached.
 Countries have moved closer to each other, the world market is open!".

 Initially, the tunnel was operated by the private railway company Gotthardbahn, which ran conventional trains drawn by steam locomotives between Lucerne and Chiasso at the Italian border.
-According to Gautier, at the time of the tunnel's construction, there were proposal to operate trains hauled by atmospheric locomotives through the tunnel; however, he voiced his scepticism over the value of doing so in comparison to the addition work that would need to be performed to facilitate such rolling stock being operated.
+According to Gautier, at the time of the tunnel's construction, there were proposal to operate trains hauled by atmospheric locomotives through the tunnel; however, he voiced his scepticism over the value of doing so in comparison to the additional work that would need to be performed to facilitate such rolling stock being operated.
 There were also some concerns over the tunnel's ventilation being sufficient considering the challenging conditions encountered during construction, but it was believed that these would settle during routine operations without the need for extensive intervention.

 During 1909, the Gotthardbahn was integrated into the Swiss Federal Railways.
 On 18 October 1920, the first electric trains were run through the Gotthard Tunnel.
 Initially, the voltage had to be reduced from the desired 15 kilovolts to 7.5 kV, because the grime deposited on the insulators by the steam locomotives encouraged excessive arcing.
 However, in May the next year, steam was replaced entirely by electric traction, and the problem of soot and grime was eliminated.

 During 1932, a memorial for those workers who had died during the tunnel's construction was erected close to the station building at Airolo.
 The memorial contains a relief produced by Vincenzo Vela from 1882/1883, titled "Vittime del lavoro" (Victims of labour).

 Until the opening of the Gotthard Road Tunnel in 1980, the Swiss Federal Railways offered car shuttle train services for cars and trucks through the Gotthard Tunnel.
 Today, that service exists as the rolling highway from the German to the Italian border and aims to reduce truck traffic on Swiss expressways.
 An improvisational piggyback service from Göschenen to Airolo was offered during the two-month closure of the Gotthard Road Tunnel following a fatal fire caused by a collision in 2001.